ravencats111/stats220/content/labs/lab04.md

 In this lab exercise, you are going to work with two data sets:
 `step-count.csv` that contains Dr Wang’s hourly step counts, and `location.csv` with cities where she was in 2019.
-You shall use the following code to start with this lab session:
+You shall use the following code snippet (and **include them upfront in your R file**) to start with this lab session:

 ``` r
 library(tidyverse)